 How To Survive Without Electricity

-I remember my grandmother having lived through the great depression was always about being prepared.
+I remember my grandmother who lived through the great depression was always about being prepared.
 She imparted that lesson to my mother and my mother has always liked to have at least two sources of heat when possible- some overlapping combination of electric, gas, oil, and wood burning fireplace/ stove.

 Surviving for long without electricity is a scary proposition but one that I tend to overlook being from a younger generation where all things we want are almost always available.
 I tend to take it for granted that I will have electricity and running water.
 However, once electricity goes out that causes water problems too.